What Can Dental Implants Do For Me?

 Brushing: Do not brush your teeth for the night of your surgery.
 After this, you may brush your teeth gently.
 If you had sutures placed, please avoid the area of surgery for 3 days.

 Rinsing: Avoid all vigorous rinsing or swishing for 24 hours after surgery.
 Rinsing can disturb the formation of a healing blood clot which is essential to proper healing.
 This could cause bleeding and risk of dry socket.
 After 24 hours you may begin gentle rinsing with a saltwater solution (1/2 teaspoon salt + 8 ounces warm water).
-After 2 days, begin rinsing with the Peridex mouthrinse you have been given 3 times daily in addition to your brushing and flossing routine.
+After 2 days, begin rinsing with the special mouthrinse you have been given by the dentist 3 times daily in addition to your brushing and flossing routine.

 Diet: Restrict diet to soft foods and liquids until numbness has subsided.
 Avoid alcohol for 2 days.
 Avoid foods such as seeds, nuts, or other items that may get lodged in the surgical area for the first couple of days.
 Generally avoid chewing at the area of the implant during the healing process to promote successful integration until you are instructed otherwise.